Tiny-Earth/DemoSite/site/src/inclusive.md

 - Increased belonging
 - Persistence in STEM degrees and careers
 - Increased STEM accessibility for students with health conditions or impairments

-Positive gains for all students with additional gains for students who are members of HEC groups.
+- Positive gains for all students with additional gains for students who are members of HEC groups

 These outcomes lead to diversity in the STEM workforce and and informed citizenry.